enespada/nest-architecture/README.md

 ## 🌲 Branches

-- **master**: should only contain changes to README and merges from the `develop` branch.
+- **main**: should only contain changes to README and merges from the `develop` branch.
 Every merged commit from `develop` should be tagged accordingly.
 - **develop**: working branch.

 <br />

 ## 📦 Dependencies

-- Node v14.20.0
+- Node v20.9.0
-- npm v6.14.17
+- npm v10.1.0

 <br />